Best No-Monthly-Fee Home Security Systems

 - Carbon monoxide alarm listening

 You’d normally need to buy a handful of different devices from a more traditional company to get all of this functionality.
 With Arlo, though, all you need is a few of their sensors strategically placed around your home.
-When I tested this system, I found that I only really needed five of them to protect my entire house — from burglars and environmental hazards.
+When we tested this system, we found that we only really needed five of them to protect our entire house — from burglars and environmental hazards.

 What We Like